CHURCH OF THE HOLY APOSTLES

 Looking for connection, laughter, and community?
 Girls' Night Out is a ministry for women of all ages to gather together, sometimes on campus, sometimes out and about—for fun, friendship, and faith-filled conversation.
 Whether you’re new to COTHA or a long-time member, this is a space to build relationships and enjoy time with other women.

-Contact Becca Rivas, Director of Congregational Life, for more information.
+Contact Emily Matthews-Robleto, Ministry Coordinator for Families and Congregational Life, for more information.

 Dads and Drinks